Tracy Warren, NRECA

 Mobile: (703) 517-3411

-NRECA is the national service organization for more than 900 rural electric utilities that provide electricity to approximately 42 million consumers in 47 states and sell approximately twelve percent of all electric energy sold in the United States.
-NRECA's Cooperative Research Network is a service provided by NRECA to members, whose mission is to monitor, evaluate and apply technologies that help electric cooperative utilities control costs, increase productivity, and enhance service to their consumer-members.
+NRECA is the national service organization for more than 900 not-for-profit electric cooperatives, municipals and public power districts.
+NRECA’s members provide electricity to approximately 42 million consumers in 47 states and sell approximately twelve percent of all electric energy sold in the United States.